Importing a TMX File

 </tu>

-The code example below shows how to configure the operation to allow only the import of TUs with the confirmation status values ApprovedTranslation and Translated.
+The following example configures the import to accept only TUs with the confirmation status values ApprovedTranslation and Translated.

 ConfirmationLevel[] levels = { ConfirmationLevel.ApprovedTranslation, ConfirmationLevel.Translated };